SHOULDN’T RPD CHIEF SERGIO DIAZ HAVE BEEN SHOWN THE DOOR AGES AGO?

 When the first article was released regarding the high percentage of unmarked versus marked patrol vehicles, Chief Diaz made a statement to defend his use of so many unmarked cars.
 His defensive posture told us something was rotten in Denmark.
 There are a 114 marked patrol vehicles as opposed to 169 unmarked patrol vehicles.
 So why the disproportionate number?
 Good question, one which many in the community are asking at this moment.

 What we have as in the above photos is your clearly marked police vehicle (left) as opposed to the unmarked undercover take home vehicle (right).
-In this scene it appears they are all going to a relaxing day at the beach in their unmarked take home vehicle.
+In this scene it appears they are all going to a relaxing day at Riverside’s Fairmount Park in their unmarked take home vehicle.
+This of course would be off the time card, but TMC has heard otherwise, that we cannot confirm.
 But according to the IRS there is a cost to that.
 The use of the vehicle for extracurricular activities can be considered income, and taxable at best.

 We did an article on this very subject back in June of 2011, called, Riverside City Hall: Vehicle Ignorance Prevails: IRS Use For Public Use.
 But, Riverside Police Chief Sergio Diaz said repainting the cars would be a waste of money.
 Some officers who don’t work undercover still benefit from the lower profile of an unmarked car, he said, and simply having more black-and-whites driving around would do nothing to reduce crime, he added.